SpineML/spineml.github.io/spinecreator/sourcelin/index.md

 [https://www.qt.io/download](https://www.qt.io/download).
 If
 your distro provides a version of Graphviz older than 2.32, then you'll have to install a more recent version of that (which is outside the scope of these instructions).
-If I recall correctly, Ubuntu 13.04+ will provide an out-of-the-box working platform for SpineCreator, as will Debian 7+.

 If the build process for any of the four components fails, please let us know by creating an issue on Github.
 For example, if you can't